 In a separate bowl, beat eggs until light.
 Add sugar in a stream and beat.
 Add the butter slowly, beating well.

-Add 1/2 the sour cream and milk, beat well.
-Add the other half of the sour cream and milk, beat well.
+Add 1/2 the sour cream and buttermilk, beat well.
+Add the other half of the sour cream and buttermilk, beat well.

 Gently combine wet and dry ingredients.
 Remove cast iron from the oven (be sure to use an oven mitt, as the cookware will be extremely hot).
 Add a thin layer of oil to the bottom of the cast iron, using a basting brush to paint the sides of the cookware the the oil.
 Carefully add the cornbread mixture to the preheated cast iron.